Ensono/amido.github.io/docs/testing.md

    `npm run test:cypress`.
 When writing tests: Open Cypress with live-reloading and selector playground `npm run test:cypress:open`

-### How do I run all the tests without keeping the server running?
+### How do I run all the tests without keeping the server running

 #### Server Side Rendered (SSR) Apps